Shao-Group/rnabridge-test/README.md

 ```
 ./build.figures.sh
 ```
 You may need to install R `tikzDevice`.
+You may also need to modify these scripts to match the `run-id(s)` you specified.
-You may also need to modify these scripts to match the `run-id(s)` you specified..
+The results used in the manuscript (run-id = D156) has been update in this repo (including GTEx dataset), so the directly running above script can generate all figures used in the manuscript.